Skip to content

 • Core: Core packages are a group of capabilities required by the DoD DevSecOps Reference Architecture, that are supported directly by the Big Bang development team.
 The specific capabilities that are considered core currently are Service Mesh, Policy Enforcement, Logging, Monitoring, and Runtime Security.

-• Community: Community packages are any packages that are maintained by the broader Big Bang community (users, vendors, etc).
-These packages could be alternatives to core or addon packages, or even entirely new packages to help extend usage/functionality of Big Bang.
+• Community: Community packages are any packages that are maintained by the broader Big Bang community (e.g., users and/or vendors).
+These packages could be alternatives to core or add-on packages, or even entirely new packages to help extend usage/functionality of Big Bang.

 Big Bang also builds tooling around the testing and validation of Big Bang packages.
 These tools are provided as-is, without support.

 Big Bang is intended to be used for deploying and maintaining a DoD hardened and approved set of packages into a Kubernetes cluster.
-Deployment and configuration of ingress/egress, load balancing, policy auditing, logging, monitoring, etc. are handled via Big Bang.
-Additional packages (e.g. ArgoCD, GitLab) can also be enabled and customized to extend Big Bang’s baseline.
+Deployment and configuration of ingress/egress, load balancing, policy auditing, logging, and/or monitoring are handled via Big Bang.
+Additional packages (e.g., ArgoCD and GitLab) can also be enabled and customized to extend Big Bang’s baseline.
 Once deployed, the Kubernetes cluster can be used to add mission specific applications.

 Additional information can be found in the Big Bang Docs.